colebolebole/OpenSpeedWeb/README.md

 simply openthe nginx.exe and go to localhost on your browser!

-to change port, simply open < Conf - nginx.conf
+to change port, simply open < Conf - nginx.conf, line 35

 ![image](https://user-images.githubusercontent.com/88512222/215025420-386063df-a821-481d-aa25-774b891be2be.png)